SolidLabResearch/Bashlib/README.md

 let query = ...       // represents a SPARQL query

 let options = {
+// standard options
-  fetch: any,         // an (authenticated) fetch function all?: boolean,      // include .acl resources in querying verbose?: boolean,  // log all operations logger?: Logger     // Custom logging object, logs are sent to the terminal if this is left empty }
+  fetch?: any,         // an (authenticated) fetch function verbose?: boolean,  // log all operations logger?: Logger     // Custom logging object, logs are sent to the terminal if this is left empty
+// options specific to query
+  all?: boolean,      // include .acl resources in querying

+}

 await query(url, query, options)